 The Lovelock Mine property area consists of 70 unpatented claims in the Cottonwood Canyon area of Stillwater range totaling approximately 1,400 acres (567 hectares).
 It was discovered by George Lovelock and Charles Bell about 1880.
 According to U.S. Government annual reports, the Lovelock Mine saw limited production of nickel, copper and cobalt beginning in 1883.
 The primary cobalt mineral was identified as "cobaltite", a compound of cobalt, nickel and arsenic.
 Records of a geochemical analysis from that era indicate that the average composition of the cobaltite contained 17.30% cobalt and 13.62% nickel.
 The mine operated from 1883 to 1890 to the 100-foot level, reporting 500 tons of cobalt and nickel mineralized material shipped to England for processing.
-After intermittent production, an English company attempted smelting on site in 1898 but little or no production from the Lovelock Mine is known for well over a century.
+After intermittent production, an English company attempted smelting on site in 1898 but little or no production was made (Source: "Mineral Resources of the United States for 1885", 1886).
+No further production from the Lovelock Mine is known for well over a century.